4GeeksAcademy/master-javascript-programming-exercises/exercises/159.2-FashionInventory-B/README.md

 + You may use auxiliary variables

-+ You may use nested loops..
++ You may use nested loops.